thewrath/smart-container/README.md

   }
 }
 ```
-It's possible to reference of a property, just wrap the name of the property with `%` :
+It's possible to reference of a property (defined in the configuration file), just wrap the name of the property with `%` :
 ```js
 {
   services: {